5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 # Enabling Devices and Features for macOS
 ## About

-Among the many `SSDT` patches included in this repo, a significant number of them can be categorized as patches for enabling or spoofing devices for macOS.
+Among the many `SSDT` patches included in this repo, a significant number of them can be categorized as patches for enabling devices, services or features in macOS.
 These include:

-- Devices which can be enabled simply by changing their name in binary code so macOS detects them.
+- Devices which can simply be enabled by renaming them so macOS can detect and use them.
 OpenCore users should avoid this method since OpenCore applies binary renames system-wide which can break other OSes, whereas Clover restricts renames and SSDT hotpatches to macOS only.
-- Devices which either do not exist in ACPI or have a different name than expected by macOS to function properly.
-SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services of macOS.
-Like CPU Power Management, Backlight Control, AC Power Adaptor, ect.
-Recommended method.
+- Devices which either do not exist in ACPI or have different names than expected by macOS to function properly.
+SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services in macOS but work as defined in other OSes.
+Like USB and CPU Power Management, Backlight Control for Laptop Displays, ect.
-- Fake EC Device for fixing Embedded Controller issues.
+- Fake Devices like Embedded Controllers or Ambient Light Sensors so macOS is happy.
-- Patches which rename the original device to something else so a replacement SSDT can be written which takes its place, such as Trackpads for example.
+- Patches which rename the original device or controlling method to something else so a replacement SSDT can be written which takes its place and redefines the device or method, to address Sleep and Wake issues or Touchpads working incorrectly.
-- Devices which are disabled for some reason, but macOS needs them to work.
+- Devices which are disabled for some reason, but macOS needs them to be present in order to boot, like legacy Realtime Clocks (RTC) in newer ACPI variants (300-series chipsets and newer)

 ## Properties of Fake ACPI Devices